-The Alder Grove site has undergone a large-scale restoration over the past several years with work that began in early 2018.
+The Upland Forest site has undergone a large-scale restoration over the past several years with work that began in early 2018.
 SHADOW Lake Nature Preserve has teamed up with forestry professionals to imitate the natural species succession of Washington’s forests.
 Learn more about this project on our Restoration Page.

 Wetlands Heritage Project

 Our Boardwalk Trail now has signs with information about native plants.
 This project was funded by a grant from 4Culture.
 To view the digital native plant signs and experience the native plant tour CLICK HERE.

 The information used to create the signs was captured by Gabi Esparza through interviews and interactions with community members, authors, and historians from July 2018 – January 2019.
 View the full list of RESOURCES HERE.

 SHADOW is partner with Woodland Park Zoo’s (WPZ) Amphibian Monitorin Program.
 Monitoring takes place in our freshwater ponds and includes presence of egg masses, juveniles, and adults.
 Over the past three years of monitoring, WPZ volunteers have observed the Pacific Chorus Frog, Long-Toed Salamander, and the Red-Legged Frog.
 Learn more about the WPZ Amphibian Monitoring.